typicode/json-server/README.md

 server.listen(3000)
 ```

-For an in-memory database, you can pass an object to `jsonServer.route()`.
+For an in-memory database, you can pass an object to `jsonServer.router()`.
 Please note also that `jsonServer.router()` can be used in existing Express projects.

 ### Deployment